Amoxicillin/ clavulanate suspension

 Use amoxicillin/clavulanate suspension as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Take amoxicillin/clavulanate suspension by mouth with a meal or snack to decrease the chance of stomach upset.
+- Take amoxicillin/clavulanate suspension by mouth at the start of a meal to decrease the chance of stomach upset.

 - Shake well before each use.